SameSalamander5710/DynamicFPSLimiter/README.md

 # DynamicFPSLimiter
 A PowerShell script to assess GPU usage and dynamically use AutoHotKey (AHK) to alter FPS limits via RivaTuner Statistics Server (RTSS)

+Note: This uses AutoHotKey, which can get flagged by games with Anti-cheat, so please use with caution!

 # The Concept
 This script was developed to enhance the gaming experience when using Lossless Scaling Frame Generation (LSFG) on a single GPU.
 LSFG works best when the game runs with an FPS cap that leaves enough GPU headroom for frame generation.
 However, if GPU usage hits 100%—which may also cause the game’s base FPS to drop—you may experience input lag, which is undesirable.